Breaking Down Mobile Dog Grooming Prices

 In fact, by 2026, dog grooming employment is expected to grow by at least 19%.

 If you’ve ever thought about starting your own mobile dog grooming business, now’s the time to make your mark on this industry.
 But to ensure you’re not an underdog in the rapidly-growing world of mobile pet grooming, let’s discuss how to effectively price and market your services to give you a competitive edge.

 Mobile Dog Grooming Prices

-On average, mobile pet groomers will charge around $75 for dogs under twenty pounds.
+On average, mobile pet groomers charge around $130 per dog.
 But mobile dog grooming prices can vary based on a number of factors.